Rammey Marsh

-Rammey Marsh is located in the Lee Valley Park at Enfield Lock, Enfield, and covers approximately 42 ha.
+Rammey Marsh is located in the Lee Valley Park at Enfield Lock, Enfield, England, and covers approximately 42 ha.
 The site is owned and managed by the Lee Valley Regional Park Authority.

 Location

 The site is bounded by the M25 to the north.
 Mollison Avenue A1055 forms the majority of the western boundary together with a short section of the Lee Valley railway line, its eastern boundary is formed by the Lee Navigation while Smeaton Road forms the southern boundary.
 Flowing under the M25 the Small River Lea enters the site for a short distance before flowing under the A1055 road.